TheWilley/Text2Book/README.md

 Text2Book is licensed under the [MIT License](LICENSE), which allows you to use, modify, and distribute the code for personal and commercial purposes.
 However, it comes with no warranties or guarantees.
 If you use Text2Book, please provide attribution to the original repository and authors.

----

-I hope you find Text2Book useful for creating custom Minecraft books!
-Enjoy your Minecraft adventures with personalized in-game books!
-If you have any questions or encounter any issues, feel free to reach out to me through the repository's issue tracker.
-Happy gaming!